456dev/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

     getEnergyStorage() -> number
     ```

-    Returns the stored energy of the whole RS System in FE.
+    Returns the stored energy of the whole ME System in FE.

     ---